Buddhist crisis: Historiography

-A 1963 United Nations investigation concluded that Buddhist worship was free.
-Furthermore, according to historian Mark Moyar, president Ngô Đình Diệm pursued public policies that favored the Buddhist community in South Vietnam, by granting them licenses to conduct religious activities that had been banned by the former French colonial government, and by sponsoring the construction of Buddhist schools, holding ceremonies, and building new pagodas.
+Portrayals by Western media at the time were severely distorted yet consequential.
+A 1963 United Nations investigation indicated that Buddhists had not been systematically oppressed by the South Vietnamese government.
+Furthermore, according to historian Mark Moyar, President Ngô Đình Diệm pursued public policies that favored the Buddhist community in South Vietnam, by granting them licenses to conduct religious activities that had been banned by the former French colonial government, and by sponsoring the construction of Buddhist schools, holding ceremonies, and building new pagodas.
+Of South Vietnam's 4,766 pagodas, 1,275 were built during Diệm's rule, with many receiving government financial support.
 Of Diệm's eighteen cabinet members, five were Catholics, five were Confucianists, and eight were Buddhists, including Vice President Nguyễn Ngọc Thơ and Foreign Minister Vũ Văn Mẫu.
 Only three of the nineteen senior military officials were Catholics.
-According to historian Jerema Słowiak, Diệm's favoritism towards certain Catholics was not a sign of corruption and nepotism, but that it was necessary for Diệm to favor people loyal towards him, given the precarious internal situation of Vietnam.

-Diệm supported the General Buddhist Association in constructing its large new headquarters in downtown Saigon, known as Xá Lợi Pagoda.
-The government also funded the renovation of other pagodas, including Từ Đàm in Huế.
+Diệm supported the General Buddhist Association of Vietnam in constructing its large new headquarters in downtown Saigon, known as Xá Lợi Pagoda.
+The government also funded the renovation of other pagodas, including Từ Đàm Temple in Huế.
 Both of these pagodas later became centers of anti-government protest activities during the 1963 crisis.
 Historian Phi-Vân Nguyen argues that the Republic of Vietnam's Personalist Revolution offered a framework for religious freedom and diversity as a counter to communism's atheism.
-This approach, while aiming to unify the nation, inadvertently amplified religious consciousness, particularly among Buddhist activists.
+This approach, while intending to strengthen anticommunist nationalism, inadvertently amplified religious consciousness, particularly among Buddhist activists.
 Enabled by the state's recognition of their religious rights, these activists leveraged their position to challenge the very authority that had granted them such freedoms.